Known affectionately as the Black Ahab, William Thomas Shorey was born on January 25, 1859 on the island of Barbados in the British West Indies.

 He was the son of a Scottish sugar planter and a West Indian woman of mixed African and European ancestry.

 In 1875 he shipped to Boston, Massachusetts as a cabin boy and in the next year made his maiden voyage on a whaler.
 Learning navigation and moving up rapidly through the ranks, Shorey came to San Francisco, California on the whaler Emma F. Herriman in 1878.

-After only ten years at sea he became the only African American ship captain on the west coast.
+After only ten years at sea he became the only mixed race ship captain on the west coast of the USA.

 In 1886 Shorey married Julia Ann Shelton, daughter of one of the leading black families in San Francisco.
 Together they had five children and Captain Shorey occasionally took his family to sea with him.